defagos/defagos.github.io/_posts/2020-09-15-tvos_collection_part3.md

 }
 ```

-This simple change alone suffices to fix focused button appearance:
+This simple change alone fixes focused card button appearance:

 ![Fixed focus](/images/collection_fixed_focus.jpg)

-Also note that SwiftUI correctly restores the focused item when returning from modal presentation, which is pretty nice.
+Also note that SwiftUI correctly restores the recently focused item when returning from modal presentation, which is pretty nice.

 ### Remark

+During my investigations I investigated focusable cell behavior more extensively, so here are a few more details if you are interested.

-During my investigations I attempted to make cells focusable.
-As said above this approach disables focused button appearance and even prevents their use (their action is simply not triggered).
+As said above, using focusable cells disables focused button appearance.
+But in fact it even prevents their use (their action is simply not triggered), making SwiftUI `Button`s wrapped in focusable cells basically useless.

-If we want a focused appearance it must also be implemented manually.
-Scaling is easy, tilting is another matter, though, and the native look & feel is not easy to reproduce perfectly.
-Moreover, the pressed appearance (obtained for free with `CardButtonStyle`) requires catching cell interactions and transferring them up the SwiftUI view hierarchy, e.g. with a custom environment key.
+Moreover, any desired focused appearance must then be implemented manually.
+Scaling is easy, tilting is another matter, though, and the native tvOS look & feel is not easy to reproduce perfectly, with the problem you might never get the exact same result as Apple official implementation.

+Finally, the pressed appearance (obtained for free with `CardButtonStyle`) requires catching cell interactions and transferring them up the SwiftUI view hierarchy, for example within the `@Environment` using a custom `EnvironmentKey`.
+Again this requires the appearance (scaling most notably) to be adjusted manually.

-For all these reasons disabling focus for cells embedding SwiftUI views is the easiest approach to get correct behavior consistent with the usual tvOS user experience.
+For all these reasons I recommend to never make cells focusable if you intend to wrap SwiftUI views within them.

 ## Supporting Supplementary Views

 Supporting supplementary views is very similar to supporting cells.
 We simply introduce a dedicated view builder and a host view.
-As for cells, type inference requires the addition of a new `SupplementaryView `type parameter to the generic `CollectionView` type:
+As for cells, type inference requires the addition of a new `SupplementaryView `type parameter to the generic `CollectionView` type, as well as a corresponding host view and view builder closure:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable, Cell: View, SupplementaryView: View>: UIViewRepresentable {